shgil1/T1A3-Terminal-Assignment/README.md

 ### Add shift
 - Users are able to input their rostered shift hours and specify the date, start and end times
 - The user will input their first and last name, date and start/end times for a shift.
 The app will then calculate the hours worked based on the start and end times and then save the shifts to the JSON file
+- 'shift' variable is the dictionary that represents newly added shifts that includes attributes of employee's name, shift date, start/end times and hours worked.
+It is created and returned by the 'add_shift()' function and used locally within the 'if' block
+- 'date', 'start_time', 'end_time', 'hours_worked', 'first_name' and 'last_name' are all variables collected within the 'add_shift()' function and defined locally and then returned to the global 'shifts' list which is defined outside the 'main()'

-### Feature 3: Display all shifts
+### Display all shifts
 - Users are able to select from the menu to see all shifts for the current logged-in employee
 - The app will filter all the shifts to match those with the name of the logged-in employee and display them

-### Feature 4: Calculate total weekly hours worked
+### Calculate total weekly hours worked
 - Calculates the total hours worked in one week from Monday to Sunday containing a specified date that is inputted by the user
 - Adjusts the provided data to identify the week as starting on a Monday and ending on Sunday then calculates hours worked for shifts falling within that week

-### Feature 5: Calculate total hours from a specific date:
+### Calculate total hours from a specific date
 - Users can input a date and see how many hours they worked on that specific date

-### Feature 6: Error handling for user input and file operations
+### Error handling
 - Input validation ensures that users input match expected format

 #### 1. 'validate_date_format':